Niehztog/freshrss-af-readability/README.md

   1. Go to "Manage" → "Archiving" → "Delete all articles" (consider this step carefully)
   2. Refresh your feeds to fetch articles again
 - "Clear cache" won't reprocess existing articles

+## Limitations
+Some web servers temporarily block too many subsequent HTTP requests from the same IP address.
+In the case of af_readability, the plugin tries to fetch multiple URLs from all new feed items one after the other without delay.
+This is often the reason why some article contents are not displayed properly.

 ## Troubleshooting